You are hereHome → Journey → Guide: Social Insurance Number (SIN)

 - Access certain federal services and tax credits.

-- Gather the required original documents (passport, permit, proof of address).
+- Gather the required practical settlement documents (ID, useful proof, proof of address).

 - Find a nearby Service Canada Centre.